Charles-Donne/Awesome-Research-Prompts/Speed-Reading-Summary.md

       - Main findings with quantitative results
    5. **Technical Details**:
       - Architecture Design and Method Details
-      - Algorithm Derivation and Principles
+      - Further Algorithm Derivation and Principles
-      - Critical Details for Reproduction
+      - Critical Details for Reproduction and Implementation
       - Novel Techniques or Tricks

 4. **Significance and Impact**: